aksommerville/penance/README.md

 - - [ ] Drums for Doors Without Walls.
 - - [ ] Review instruments again, after I've heard them all a few times.
 - [ ] Jammio cameo
+- [ ] Needs an extra click to start on Itch, what gives?

+- [ ] fleshpuppet should take damage while ghost